Jake0Miller/edr-telemetry/README.md

 ### Send

-Send an HTTP request, provided an address and request body.
+Send a data by UDP, provided the address and port for the destination, source port, and data.

 ### Run

-Run a local process
+Run a local process, provided the process name and a list of command line arguments.

 ## Dependencies